yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

 * Converts the square matrix to condensed form and computes a linkage matrix via a fast hierarchical routine.
 * Stores the resulting linkage for downstream tasks like dendrograms and tree cuts.

-## Key Features

-* Practical on large n: uses an efficient backend to compute linkage from a precomputed distance matrix.
-* Safe defaults: input checks, NaN/Inf repair, and auto-symmetrization reduce fragile failures.
-* Method flexibility: common linkage strategies supported, with `"ward"` as the typical default for sequence distances.

 ## Returned Object

 A `Cluster` instance with these main attributes: